Email: [email protected]

 Outside of work, Shannon is a published writer, avid reader, and occasional comedienne for her family and friends.
 She enjoys writing about wellness, personal discovery, and all things education.
+She is a member of the National Association for College Admission Counseling (NACAC) and previously served on the College and University Relations Committee for the International Baccalaureate for a number of years.

 My writing philosophy is rooted in the belief that there is freedom and power in storytelling.
 We are all narrators, and each of us knows our own story better than anyone else.
 Still, I know what it feels like to stare at a blinking cursor or feel constricted by a word limit.
 As I work with each student, my goal is to empower them to find the strength in their story and simultaneously to refine it into a compelling component of the college application.
 Through guided discovery and reflection, students authentically share a part of themselves through their own words that helps them convey the message they want.